 Speak up and ask for help!
 Your CSA adviser is just one member of a community of advisers available to you at Columbia.
 When you have a personal concern, reach out to whomever you feel most comfortable talking — a Professor, Counseling and Psychological Services, Student and Family Support and many others.
 Just because you may be physically separated from Columbia doesn’t mean that Columbia resources and staff are unavailable or that they don’t understand what an unusual and difficult time this is.
 Don’t forget that your Columbia support is just a Zoom call or email away!

 Remember your integrity values.
-It can be easy to rely on online resources when taking an online class.
+It can be easy to rely on online resources when taking an online or in person class.
 In some cases, that can be OK, and in others you may be breaking the Columbia honor code and the pledge that you made upon coming to Columbia.
 If you are unsure which situation this is, ask yourself the following questions:

 Is this a reputable source?
 Can I rely upon the information that is listed here?